 Major social classes in the Viking society comprised Thralls, Karls, and Jarls.
 Jarls were the nobility of the Viking society, enjoying plenty of wealth, and many houses, and often engaged in tasks such as politics, military expeditions, and sports.

-Karls were freemen who could own land, farm land and have a house and family of their own.
+Karls were freemen who could own land, and farmland and have a house and families of their own.
 They formed the bulk of the Viking society and often engaged in different occupations such as farming, smithing, and trading.

-These slaves were owned both by karls and jarls.
+These slaves were owned both by Karls and jarls.
 Thralls had a hard life and undertook most of the labor-intensive tasks in the Viking society.

 Vikings left no significant body of literature and the Norse sagas were written well after the Viking age was over.
 However, Vikings did know how to read and write.

 In doing so, they used an alphabetic system of their own comprising of runor or runes.
-Vikings believed that the god Odin had taught the use of runes to the humans.
+Vikings believed that the god Odin had taught the use of runes to humans.

 Consequently, Vikings used runes as inscriptions on stones, often in memory of those warriors who partook in an expedition or died on one.
-A large body of Viking rune-stones are extant today and most of them recount the events of Vikings raids into northern European territories.
+A large body of Viking rune-stones are extant today and most of them recount the events of Vikings’ raids into northern European territories.